OData/v3ProtocolDocument/OData.markdown

 ##### 7.3.6.1.1.
 Create a MLE #####

-To create a MLE, send a POST request to the MLE metadata's EnititySet.
+To create a MLE, send a POST request to the MLE metadata's EntitySet.
 The request body MUST contain the representation of the data for the resource, not the representation for the metadata.

 The server MUST respond with the representation for the metadata.
 All MLE metadata entities include a property which contains the data URI for that resource.

 ##### 7.3.6.1.2.
 Reference a Media Resource Modeled as a MLE #####

-To refer to a MLE Media Resource from an Entitiy, associate a NavigationProperty with that resource's metadata Entity.
+To refer to a MLE Media Resource from an Entity, associate a NavigationProperty with that resource's metadata Entity.
 Manage this relationship as per any other Entity to Entity relationship.

 ##### 7.3.6.1.3.
 Delete a MLE #####